 Susceptibility of the Hubbard-Zeeman model

-In this tutorial we will compute the dynamic, momentum-resolved susceptibility \(\chi_{abcd}(\omega,\mathbf{q})\) of the Hubbard-Zeeman model, along the lines of Communications Physics 6, 289 (2023).
+In this tutorial we will compute the dynamic, momentum-resolved generalized susceptibility \(\chi_{abcd}(\omega,\mathbf{q})\) of the Hubbard-Zeeman model on the square lattice, along the lines of Commun.
+Phys.
+6, 289 (2023).
 Unlike previous tutorials, in this tutorial we will compute and look at the full tensor structure of the susceptibility.
 Both the BSE and DBSE will be used.

 Convergence of Susceptibility